tester1010101/LaunchpadSaver/README.md

+# :warning: NOT COMPLETED YET / DO NOT USE :warning:
 # :black_square_button: LaunchpadSaver (v0.1)
 * :recycle: Saves your macOS Launchpad user configuration to a file.
 * :shipit: Can be backed up/hashed to external devices/remote servers.